SchweizerischeBundesbahnen/scion-microfrontend-platform/docs/site/getting-started/getting-started-host-app.md

    > A router outlet is a placeholder that the platform dynamically fills based on the current router state.
 Using the router, you can instruct an outlet to embed a microfrontend.
 By giving an outlet a name, you can reference it as the routing target.
 If not naming an outlet, its name defaults to `primary`.
 The concept of the router outlet is inspired by the Angular routing mechanism.
 For more information, refer to the [Developer Guide][link-developer-guide#routing].
 1. Open the TypeScript file `host-controller.ts`.
-1. Navigate to the `products` microfrontend in the primary router outlet.
+1. Now, we want to route the primary router outlet to display the `products` microfrontend, as follows:

-   In the `init` method, look up the `OutletRouter` from the bean manager and navigate, as following:
    ```ts
    public async init(): Promise<void> {
          // Start the platform